szabgab/perlmaven.com/sites/en/pages/getting-started-with-perl-dancer-on-digital-ocean.md

 First you need to visit [Digital Ocean](/digitalocean) (This is an affiliate link, I'll earn some credits if you use this link to sign up.), provide your credit card information.
 Once you are in you need to create a server instance.
-They call these <b>Droplets</b>.
-There is a big green button to <b>Create</b> droplets.
+They call these **Droplets**.
+There is a big green button to **Create** droplets.

-You need to supply the <b>Droplet hostname</b> which can be any word.
-You can pick <b>foo</b> or <b>web1</b> or whatever you like.
+You need to supply the **Droplet hostname** which can be any word.
+You can pick **foo** or <b>web1</b> or whatever you like.
-I picked <b>s12</b> for this server.
+I picked **s12** for this server.
 This is the internal name.

-Then you need to <b>select the size</b>.
+Then you need to **select the size**.
 I go with the smallest: 512 Mb / 1 CPU / 20 Gb SSD disk / 1 TB transfer that costs $5 / month.
 I have not tried this yet, but if I understand correctly, I could create and destroy servers for much shorter periods and pay by the hour.
 This could be a lot of fun playing with setup.

-The third thing to select is the <b>region</b>.
+The third thing to select is the **region**.
 Unless there is some really important reason to pick a specific data-center, you can go with any of those.
-I picked <b>Amsterdam 1</b>.
+I picked **Amsterdam 1**.

-In the <b>Select Image</b> section, we need to select the Linux distribution we'll be using.
+In the **Select Image** section, we need to select the Linux distribution we'll be using.
 You can pick your favorite one.
-I'll use <b>Ubuntu 13.04 x64</b> for this article.
+I'll use **Ubuntu 13.04 x64** for this article.
 This is the latest 64bit release of [Ubuntu](http://www.ubuntu.com/).

-At the bottom you can then click on the big green button that says <b>Create Droplet</b>.
+At the bottom you can then click on the big green button that says **Create Droplet**.

 They will start building the server which takes about 60 seconds and send you an e-mail containing the IP address and the password of root.
 This is not the most secure process, but we'll change the password very soon so I don't think this is a big issue.

-If you are worried they also allow you to provide a public key <b>before</b> you create the droplet and then they will install that key instead of sending you a password.
+If you are worried they also allow you to provide a public key **before** you create the droplet and then they will install that key instead of sending you a password.

 <h2 id="basic">Basic configuration of the server</h2>

 In the e-mail you will see instructions how to ssh to the server.
-If you are a command line user, you can use the <b>ssh root@1.2.3.4</b> command, with the IP address of your server.
+If you are a command line user, you can use the **ssh root@1.2.3.4** command, with the IP address of your server.

 If you run Windows, you will need to install an SSH client.
 I'd recommend installing [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).
-You just need to download the <b>putty.exe</b> file and you can double-click on it as it is.
+You just need to download the **putty.exe** file and you can double-click on it as it is.
 There is no need for any further "installation".
-Once the initial window of Putty has opened, there is a field for <b>Host Name (or IP address)</b>
-and a radio selector where you need to select <b>SSH</b>.
-Then press <b>Open</b>.
-This will get you to a window asking for <b>Username:</b>.
-There you type in <b>root</b> and press ENTER.
+Once the initial window of Putty has opened, there is a field for **Host Name (or IP address)** and a radio selector where you need to select **SSH**.
+Then press **Open**.
+This will get you to a window asking for **Username:**.
+There you type in **root** and press ENTER.
-It will then ask you for <b>Password:</b> and you type in the password you got in the e-mail.
+It will then ask you for **Password:** and you type in the password you got in the e-mail.

 The first thing we need to do is to change the password.
-So type in <b>passwd</b> and press ENTER.
+So type in **passwd** and press ENTER.
 It will ask for a password and then it will ask you to repeat it.
 Please give a long password that you can remember.
-Something like <b>The secret of a secure server</b> is probably a good password.
+Something like **The secret of a secure server** is probably a good password.
 If you also add some numbers and some strange characters, it will become even stronger.

 ```